 The beach towns are popular for beach play, shopping, water sports, and amusements.

 The beach towns south of LAX provide some of the best places for a visitor to get a look at the real California beach life.
 You'll find places for long walks beside the ocean, volleyball games on the sand, surfers, and scenic piers where you can watch them.

-Did you know that Los Angeles has more than 80 stage theaters and 300 museums, more than any other U.S. city?
+Did you know that Los Angeles has some 200 professional theaters and 300 museums, more than any other U.S. city?
 A weekend getaway in LA can be culturally rewarding.
-Visit world-class... museums, go to the theater, enjoy the finest in dining and take in some California sunshine along the way.
+Visit world-class museums, go to the theater, enjoy the finest in dining and take in some California sunshine along the way.

 As long as you enjoy the arts, you'll find something in Los Angeles that fits your particular taste, whether it's cutting-edge or ultra-traditional.

 Many big films premiere in LA, and almost everything that's released shows up on Los Angeles screens first.
 Films that never make it to smaller cities are sometimes showing at two or three places at the same time.
 Downtown is full of beautiful, old movie palaces and there are plenty of really nice theatres all over town, enough to keep you in the dark all day.

 Los Angeles is popular with film buffs of all kind, from classic silent films to cutting-edge indies.

 There's so much to do in downtown Los Angeles, from cultural activities to shopping and historical attractions, with new developments on the horizon.